lgthevinh/lgthevinh/README.md

 - 👋 Hi, I’m Luong The Vinh
 - 👀 I’m interested in Software Development, Data Engineering and IOT.
-- 🌱 I’m currently working as Software Engineer Intern at Rogo Solutions, but I'm still available for jobs (Software/Data Engineering)
+- 🌱 I’m currently working as Software Engineer Intern at Rogo Solutions
 - 💞️ I’m looking to collaborate on software projects or data roles projects!
 - 📫 How to reach me:
   + Via Email: lgthevinh3805@gmail.com (Work) or everwellmax@gmail.com (Personal)